YidiFirstGit/DataEngineer/README.md

 ### How to set up server and database for web interface (Windows)
 -------

-1. Use one of the following codes to install requirements :
+1. Install requirements using one of the following codes :
 ```
 pip install -r requirements.txt
 python -m pip install -r requirements.txt